Skip to Content

 If your vehicle is experiencing shifting issues, it may be time to replace your transmission.
 If you are unsure of what transmission your truck has, there are a few factors you should look for before you start the repair process.
 For example, a broken brake shift interlock switch could mean that the shifter is moving out of park without the brake pedal being depressed.
 If this occurs, your truck could quickly lunge forward or backward.
 Furthermore, a faulty torque converter clutch could be to blame for the lack of power that you feel after 1-2 shifts.

-READ ALSO: What is a Hotshot Truck?
+READ ALSO: What is the Best Chevy Truck?

 If your vehicle is showing any of the symptoms of transmission problems, you should first try to find a transmission repair center.
 Some transmission repair centers have diagnostic tools that can help them determine which component needs replacement.
 They can also perform a visual inspection to find stored diagnostic trouble codes.
 If you are not comfortable with a visual inspection, you can purchase a remanufactured transmission.